tobias-z/python-exam-project/README.md

 4. Rema,
    though as Rema's data-site-structure is very challenging for the data we want to extract, the decision was to focus on 1, 2 & 3.

-We experienced challenges with processing and memory capacity on our machines due to the amount of data that had to be processed in many threads.
+We experienced challenges with processing and memory capacity on our machines due to the amount of data that had to be processed in many threads. </br>
 It often led to stalling laptops and eventually a crashed program.

 Føtex scraping gave us a challenge with 'Accepting Cookies' from time-to-time. error message:
-" .. bg-background"> is not clickable at point (999,658) because another element <div id="coiOverlay"> obscures it" The problem was infrequent.
+" .. bg-background"> is not clickable at point (999,658) becauseanother element <div id="coiOverlay"> obscures it" The problem was infrequent.

 ### Plotting